Scalingo/documentation/src/_posts/platform/app/2000-01-01-review-apps.md

 start a custom task after the initialization of the app.
 That's where the [Scalingo JSON manifest]({% post_url platform/app/2000-01-01-app-manifest %}) becomes useful.

 If there are valid reasons and cases where configuring the `scalingo.json` is the adequate solution, it is important to understand that it is sometimes not the appropriate one.
 As Review Apps can connect to their parent database, and addons, this means personal, or health-related information can be exposed.

 As a consequence, Scalingo recommends not to enable Review Apps for production applications.
-The preferred approach is to create a second application linking to the same repository.
+The preferred approach is to create a second application linked to the same repository.
 This second, separate application can then have Review Apps, while protecting production data.

 As a quick example, here is a sample `scalingo.json` that customize the environment variable `CANONICAL_HOST_URL` for a child app: